inblockio/aqua-docs/versioned_docs/version-1.2.0/Components/intro.md

 ### 1. Aqua cli
-Aqua cli is a command line utility.
+Aqua cli is a command line utility.That enables you to create aqua chains, verify aqua chains, witness and sign aqua chains.
 There are two command line utilities.
 <ul>
 <li>A rust implmentation [here](https://github.com/inblockio/aqua-verifier-rs)</li>